Bucaramanga, Colombia

 Expats, digital nomads and retirees living in Bucaramanga responded:

 "Amazing people, high affordability, super dog-friendly and no expats thus far, which I consider a plus.
 I have no interest in listening to aging hippies caterwauling about Trump for the next 10 years.
 English is not spoken here, which is splendid expat repellant.
 The people could not be more wonderful, kind and helpful.
 The city and mountain view from my 16th floor unit is incredible.
 It was ridiculously cheap in a great area.
-Great decision, I would do it again without hesitation," commented one expat living in Bucaramanga, Colombia.
+Great decision, I would do it again without hesitation," wrote one expat living in Bucaramanga.

 Are healthcare and health insurance expensive in Bucaramanga?

 "Colombia is known for its high quality of private medical care and medical universities.
 Bucaramanga is well known for medical education and we have a plethora of hospitals and doctors.
 In my experience, prices are much cheaper here than the USA. eg. ACL surgery in the USA can run $60K to $80k, not including physical therapy.
-ACL surgery here is $5k including physical therapy," wrote one expat living in Bucaramanga.
+ACL surgery here is $5k including physical therapy," remarked one expat in Bucaramanga.

 About the Author